 6 Tips for Visiting The Beach in December

 Visiting The Beach during the wintertime is a unique experience that takes a different kind of planning than your usual summer trip.
+There's still plenty of things to do in Myrtle Beach in December.
 The weather is a bit cooler, there are less crowds and you can experience the holidays from The Beach’s point of view.
 See below for 6 tips we recommend when planning to visit The Beach during the Winter months.

 1. Pack for the weather